chenzhiwei/helm-operator/README.md

 ```

+## Design Idea

+Helm is a very popular package tool for Kubernetes, but it also has some limitations, especially handling CRDs.

+This Helm Operator leverages the Kubernetes CustomResourceDefinition to manage the full lifecycle of a Helm chart.

+Users can create a `HelmChart` CR with Helm chart path and values, the operator will use Helm library to generate the final manifests and then call the Kubernetes API to CRUD on these manifests.

+For Helm chart manifests have same namespace with the `HelmChart` CR, the operator will add an ownerreference to these manifests; for those manifests who are cluster scoped or in different namespaces, the operator will create another `HelmDog` CR to store them for later update or delete.

+When a Helm chart is updated, there may have newly added and removed manifests, the operator will find the diff and perform creating or removing actions on them.

+## Features

+1. Share same resource in multiple charts

+    This can be achieved by setting an annotation `app.siji.io/keep=anything`.

+    A use case is a ConfigMap contains some metadata, and multiple charts share this single ConfigMap.

+2. Force clean up the CRDs in a chart when uninstalling

+    This can be achieved by setting an annotation `app.siji.io/force-crd-delete=anything`.

+3. Runtime control on installed Helm charts

+    When users update the Helm chart objects, the operator will rollback them.
+Users should update the `HelmChart` CR to update the objects.

+4. Fine-grained permission control(WIP)

+   This is used to ensure the user who create the `HelmChart` has the permission to create the resources inside the Helm chart.

+   Users can enable the ValidatingWebhookConfiguration and each Create or Update operation will be validated to ensure the user has right permission.

 ## Limitations

 Do not support hooks and dependencies.

-## TODO

-* Enable validating webhook

-   This is used to ensure the user who create the `HelmChart` has the permission to create the resources inside the Helm chart.